HappyMaxxx/SpendSense/README.md

   postgres_data:
 ```

-> **Important**: redis, celery and flower services are currently temporarily commented out, as they are not yet in use
+> **Important**: celery and flower services are currently temporarily commented out, as they are not yet in use

 ## 🔧 Troubleshooting